Splitlog Church: Interior

 Inside, the building has imported wood, much of which has been carved very ornately.
-All windows are arched and have stained glass.
+All windows are arched and had stained glass.
 Starting at the east end of the altar, each arched window has one letter of the designer's surname carved above it.
-Thus, running down the right side of the nave, across the back, and returning up the left, the carvings form the word S-P-L-I-T-L-O-G. The organ that Splitlog had ordered for the choir loft could not be delivered until the church was nearly complete.
+Thus, running down the right side of the nave, across the back, and returning up the left, the carvings form the name "Splitlog".